Alan Furst: The Foreign Correspondent

 The heroes of these books are usually manly men, built on the John Wayne model.
 If they have inner lives, they’re in flight from them.
 So when it comes to sex, women are simply receptacles; they exist to satisfy whatever needs violence can’t.
 Or, if the hero is created on the James Bond model, the guy is the sex object, the blonde of the piece.
 Either way, when the thriller writer is forced to slap up a sex scene, I dissolve in giggles.
 And I wonder how women can read these books with pleasure.

-So let me begin by praising the bedroom scenes in "Foreign Correspondent" [To buy the paperback from Amazon.com, click here.
+So let me begin by praising the bedroom scenes in "Foreign Correspondent."
+[To buy the paperback from Amazon.com, click here.
 For the Kindle edition, click here.]
-They're so hot that, all by themselves, they're a reasonable inducement to pick up this novel.
-And not just for the heat, but for the emotion driving the lust --- these are lovers using their bodies to communicate their most urgent, indeed desperate feelings in the face of oncoming war and possible death.
-Which means they are wonderfully human, perfectly imperfect.
-These are characters we can care about.
-And more: They're so clearly well-matched that we want it to work out for them.
+They’re so hot that, all by themselves, they’re a reasonable inducement to pick up this novel.
+And not just for the heat, but for the emotion driving the lust — these are lovers using their bodies to communicate their most urgent, indeed desperate feelings in the face of oncoming war and possible death.
+They are wonderfully human, perfectly imperfect characters we can care about.
+And more: They’re so clearly well-matched that we want it to work out for them.

-But then, we want it to work out for almost all of the characters in "Foreign Correspondent," which is set, like all of Furst's books, in Europe on the eve of World War II.
-These novels are brilliantly researched, artfully plotted and written like crisp journalism --- that's a hat trick.
-The new book is the third Furst novel (Blood of Victory and Dark Voyage) I've read and wanted to praise in little more than a year.
-For a very simple reason: Furst is a master of a genre that is pretty much his own invention: historical fiction set in a thriller frame.
+But then, we want it to work out for almost all of the characters in "Foreign Correspondent," which is set, like all of Furst’s books, in Europe on the eve of World War II.
+These novels are brilliantly researched, artfully plotted and written like crisp journalism — that’s a hat trick.
+Furst is a master of a genre that is pretty much his own invention: historical fiction set in a thriller frame.

 This time out, the main character is Carlo Weisz, who has fled his native Trieste and is now a reporter for Reuters in Paris.
 He’s also on the editorial board of Liberazione, a Resistance newspaper edited in Paris and distributed in Italy.
 In the beginning of the book, the head of the paper is assassinated; Weisz is his logical successor.